 We continually strive to ensure improvements in our service delivery with a view to reducing customer complaints.
-Major tools for achieving this include:
+Major tools for achieving this is through:

 - Our Keep in Touch (KIT) Process, which helps us continuously engage and interact with our customers.
-This has in turn helped the organization address customer concerns before they became complaints. - An increase in number of our customer touch points (welcome centers, contact centre, live chat, website call back, social media handles etc.).
+This has in turn helped the organization address customer concerns before they became complaints. - An increase in number of our customer Touch points (Welcome Centers, Contact Centre, Live chat, Website Call Back, Social media handles etc.).
 Our availability has made it easy for customers to walk in or engage us and have a delightful experience while their concerns are being addressed.

-Report of complaints received and resolved by the organization between January - December 2018
+Report of Complaints received and resolved by the organization between January - December 2018

-Month Number of complaints received during the year Number of complaints resolved Number of complaints unresolved Number of complaints unresolved within target timelines
+Month Number of Complaints received during the year Number of complaints resolved Number of complaints unresolved Number of complaints unresolved within target timelines

 January 52 52 Nil Nil

 February 32 32 Nil Nil

 March 16 16 Nil Nil

 April 23 23 Nil Nil

-Мау 16 16 Nil Nil
+May 16 16 Nil Nil

 June 8 8 Nil Nil

 July 14 14 Nil Nil

 August 6 6 Nil 1

 September 10 10 Nil 1

 October 3 3 Nil Nil

 November 11 11 Nil Nil

 December 7 7 Nil Nil

 Total 198 198 Nil 2